teaonrocks/InvoiceThing/README.md

 # InvoiceThing

 A modern, full-featured invoice management system for freelancers and small businesses.
-Built with Next.js 15, Convex, Clerk, and a polished UI powered by Tailwind CSS and Shadcn/UI.
+Built with TanStack Start, Convex, Clerk, and a polished UI powered by Tailwind CSS v4 and Shadcn/UI.

 ## ✨ Highlights